The Ultimate Guide To Houston Community Resources

 Use the guides below to help you with childcare in Houston while you work or go to school.

-- Head Start Programs In Houston – This guide will help you find a head start programs in Houston.
+- Head Start Programs In Houston – This guide will help you find head start programs in Houston.
 Head start is a form of childcare for kids 5 months to 5 years old.

 - How To Apply For Childcare Via Workforce Solutions – If you work or attend school you could qualify for childcare assistance through Workforce Solutions.